Trinea/android-open-project/English Version/README.md

 #### 5. GridView
 1. StaggeredGridView
 A modified version of Android's experimental StaggeredGridView.
-Includes own OnItemClickListener and OnItemLongClickListener, selector, and fixed position restore. contains cache, extends from ViewGroup
+Includes own OnItemClickListener and OnItemLongClickListener, selector, and fixed position restore.
+Contains cache, extends from ViewGroup.
 Project Address: https://github.com/maurycyw/StaggeredGridView
 Demo Apk: https://github.com/Trinea/TrineaDownload/blob/master/staggered-gridview-demo.apk?raw=true
 Similar App: Pinterest

 1. AndroidStaggeredGrid
-An Android staggered grid view which supports multiple columns with rows of varying sizes. extends from AbsListView
+An Android staggered grid view which supports multiple columns with rows of varying sizes.
+Extends from AbsListView.
 Project Address: https://github.com/etsy/AndroidStaggeredGrid
 Similar App: Pinterest

 1. PinterestLikeAdapterView
-An Android multi column list view like Pinterest. allow pull to refresh.
+An Android multi column list view like Pinterest.
+Allow pull to refresh.
 Project Address: https://github.com/GDG-Korea/PinterestLikeAdapterView
 Similar App: Pinterest

 1. DraggableGridView
 A drag-and-drop scrolling grid view for Android, extends from ViewGroup.
-It can  swich from up to bottom, If you want switch from left screen to right please use PagedDragDropGrid below
+It can  swich from up to bottom, if you want switch from left screen to right please use PagedDragDropGrid below.
 Project Address: https://github.com/thquinn/DraggableGridView
 Demo Apk: https://github.com/thquinn/DraggableGridView/blob/master/bin/DraggableGridViewSample.apk?raw=true
-You can customize the width and height of item,and the count of item each line,You can also customize the padding of line.Default value is 20dp.
+You can customize the width and height of item , and the count of item each line , you can also customize the padding of line .
+Default value is 20dp.
 Project Address: [DraggableGridView](https://github.com/andyken/DraggableGridView)
 Renderings:
 ![Renderings](https://github.com/andyken/DraggableGridView/blob/master/sample/sample.gif)